kwgoodman/books/readme.rst

 ====

 ===  ================================================   ===========================
-Apr  The Liar's Club                                    Mary Karr Apr  A River Runs through It and Other Stories          Norman Maclean Apr  Fox 8                                              George Saunders
+Apr  What I'd Say to the Martians                       Jack Handey Apr  The Liar's Club                                    Mary Karr Apr  A River Runs through It and Other Stories          Norman Maclean Apr  Fox 8                                              George Saunders